Bulrok/oled-sys-monitor/README.md

 </summary>
 Chrome on Android requires a secure context for `navigator.wakeLock`.

-- Generate or obtain a certificate and key (self‑signed is fine for LAN testing).
+- Generate or obtain a certificate and key (self‑signed is fine for LAN testing)
 - Run the server with HTTPS:

 ```bash